 The Centre for Environmental Rights is a non-profit organisation and law clinic of activist lawyers who work with communities and civil society organisations in South Africa to realise our Constitutional right to a healthy environment by advocating and litigating for environmental justice.
 We seek a just, equitable, compassionate society which is resilient, celebrates diversity, and respects the inter-dependence between people and the environment.

 As South Africa’s largest public interest environmental law organisation, we use our expertise and commitment to fight for environmental justice and advance the right to a healthy environment for all.
 We take on the big environmental battles: cases in which we can empower local communities, have an enduring impact, set powerful precedents for other cases, and help improve policy and practice across the country.

 Winning the legal case is only part of the battle.
 CER’s litigation work is strengthened by local training and empowerment, dedicated policy and advocacy work, and strategic communications.
 In all of our work, we work closely with partners in affected communities, with other civil society organisations in the environmental and social justice sector, and with other public interest law organisations.

 We work across the following core themes: Mining, Water, Pollution and Climate Change, Corporate Accountability & Transparency, and Activist Support & Training.
 Our main office in Mowbray, Cape Town, with a smaller office in Forest Town, Johannesburg.

 At CER, we value our staff and regard their wellbeing as a priority.
 We are committed to a work environment that is inclusive and empathetic, and in which diversity is celebrated and supported.

 How to apply

-- A cover letter setting out your skills and relevant experience, as well as why you want to work at the CER;
+- Cover letter setting out your skills, relevant experience, and why you want to work at the CER;

 - A copy of your CV;